How to choose the right skirt shape

 The length of the hemline constantly changes with the times, but it’s important to stick with a length that flatters you the best.
 The best length is often where the hem hits the leanest part of your legs – usually mid-thigh, just above or below the knee.
 Hems should sit straight when the skirt is on, without dipping front or back, if they don’t the fit isn’t right for you.

 Pretty obvious but worth a mention, pattern size is important.
-If the skirt is too tight, it will feel uncomfortable & pull in all the wrong places but if too lose, it will look frumpy & hang off you.
+If the skirt is too tight, it will feel uncomfortable and pull in all the wrong places but if too lose, it will look frumpy and hang off you.
 Both can alter how the hemline looks on the final garment.

-Always wear heels when measuring a hemline & check in the mirror to see how it looks all round.
+Always wear the heels you plan to wear with the skirt when measuring a hemline and check in the mirror to see how it looks all round.

 Mid-calf length – hemline that hits around here can make legs look short so best suited to taller women and can also be tricky as this length falls at the widest part of your leg.